alphagov/govuk-developer-docs/source/manual/alerts/high-zombie-procs.html.md

 to use to diagnose what caused the problem, or at least which process to restart.

-If there are a number of zombie processes on one of the backend boxes, restarting Imminence (with `sudo service imminence restart`) may fix the problem; if that doesn't help, reboot the machine at a convenient time.
+If there are a number of zombie processes on one of the backend machines, restarting Imminence (with `sudo service imminence restart`) may fix the problem; if that doesn't help, reboot the machine at a convenient time.